-This salad is not only South Beach Diet Phase One and low in carbs, but it’s also gluten-free, dairy-free, vegan, Paleo, and Whole 30.
+This salad is not only low in carbs and great for the original South Beach Diet, but it’s also gluten-free, dairy-free, and vegan.
 I’d say that makes this a delicious healthy salad for any type of diet, wouldn’t you agree?

 Use the Salads Index to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: